mostafashazly7/face-mask-detection/README.md

 ---

 ## ⭐ Support
-If you like this project, please ⭐ the repository!
+If you like this project,please ⭐ the repository!